 Peak walking rate: $75

 Designed by long-time Pete Dye associate Chris Lutzke with the help of his predecessor, Eagle Eye offers a strategic and challenging test.
-While there are plenty of water hazards to lose balls in, Lutzke provided enough width and alternative routes for players to avoid them.
+While there are plenty of water hazards in which to lose balls, Lutzke provided enough width and alternative routes for players to avoid them.

 Black Forest at Wilderness Valley – Tom Doak – Gaylord, MI